H.R. 909: Crime Victims Fund Stabilization Act of 2025

 Does the federal government get repaid before crime victims?

-For its own fraud losses, yes.
-H.R.
-909 says the government must be reimbursed for damages from the fraud before leftover money can go into the Crime Victims Fund.
+For its own losses, yes.
+The government is reimbursed for the damages it suffered from the fraud before any leftover money can flow into the fund.

-According to the latest action provided, H.R.
-909 was received in the Senate on January 13, 2026, and referred to the Senate Judiciary Committee.
+The House passed it, and it was received in the Senate on January 13, 2026, and referred to the Senate Judiciary Committee.
+It carries 327 House cosponsors from both parties.

 Based on H.R.
 909 bill text